duanemcguire/duaneblog/content/blog/a-bicycle-trailer-for-the-golf-clubs.md

 On Sunday I rode to Swan Lakes Golf Course, played 9, then continued on to Home Depot for some shopping.
 Today (Monday), I rode to work (5.5 miles).
 After work I rode to Swan Lakes (4 miles).
 I practiced at the driving range, and then rode home (6 miles).

 Since it's been a long winter without much bicycling, I can feel it.
-It was a workout.\[fbcomments\]
+It was a workout.